 An operator is a process that is forked or spawned from a director process.
 There's a set of Agent operators, each of which provides a specific type of functionality.
-For example, the vzaenvm operator provides the functionality for managing Virtuozzo Containers, the vzarelocator operator provides the functionality for migrating a Container, etc. The diagram above illustrates the Agent component structure.
+For example, the vzaenvm or vzpenvm operators provides the functionality for managing Containers and virtual machines respectively, the vzarelocator operator provides the functionality for migrating a Container, etc. The diagram above illustrates the Agent component structure.
 A client connects to Agent through the operator Connection (a special operator, which is created for every client connection and which serves as gateway between a client and a director).
 The client sends XML messages to the director.
 Based on the information provided in the request, the director determines the operator that the message should be sent to for processing.
 The operator processes the message, takes the appropriate action, and generates a reply which is then routed back to the client.